gpealat/NeuralNetworks/neural_network_design.md

 Designing a neural network requests the data scientist to make multiple choices: design of the layers, choice of the activation functions, hyper parameters...<br>
 This guide is a collection of reflection on the subject in order to give the reader a simple guide to follow.

+Some of the tips have been extracted from this article: https://towardsdatascience.com/designing-your-neural-networks-a5e4617027ed

 In tensorflow/keras, you can create a neural network model using the Sequential function

 ```